 Dublin Airport is fairly easy to navigate although they’ve had their fair share of delays lately at check-in as well as through security.
 A huge plus to flying out of Dublin when returning home is the USA Pre-Clearance.
 Ireland is one of only 6 countries that offer customs checks prior to departure.
 Make your customs declarations prior to boarding and once you land in the US, you get your baggage and head home.
 Dublin airport has some fast food and a cafeteria style restaurant as well as a nice variety of duty free shopping 😉 Express/Airlink buses are the best way to get to/from the airport.
 It’s about a 30 min trip.
 You must take a shuttle to reach the rental car pickup/drop off area.

 There are several other airports in Ireland - not all offer international flights though.
 We have flown JFK to Shannon and it is an extremely easy (small/rural) airport to navigate.
-Flights are not regularly scheduled here though.
+Flights are not as regularly scheduled here though.

 Edinburgh Airport is similar in size and suffers from the same check-in and security delays.
 Restaurants here are better and it seems to have more shopping as well.
 Always a good way to use up leftover Sterling or Euros!
 Buses to the city center are available a short walk from baggage claim and you can also walk to the rental car desks.